LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 ## What's A2A ?

-A2A is a protocol that was initially developed by [Google](TODO), but that is now part of the Linux foundation.
+A2A is a protocol that was initially developed by [Google](TODO), but that is now part of the Linux Foundation.
 Several big major tech companies are contributing to the project.

 The protocol defines how agents can:
 - discover other agents